 Yes, the world is full of people who've written books.
 Every November, tens of thousands of writers join those ranks.
 Big deal.

 But your book is good.
 Really good.
 Maybe you did write the first draft in a month.
 But, dammit, you didn't shelve it like so many others.
-You rescued the diamond of a story buried beneath a billion cringe-worthy descriptions and endless, pointless dialogue.
+You rescued the diamond of a story buried beneath a billion cringe-worthy descriptions and pointless bits of dialogue.
 You gave the story CPR and sat by its bedside, nursing it to its fullest potential.
-You spent years -- yes, YEARS -- writing this f#%*ing book, and you know in your heart that it's better than 90% of the garbage that's out there.
+You spent years--yes, years--writing this f#%*ing book, and you know in your heart that it's better than 90% of the garbage that's out there.

-You put in the work.
+You've put in the work.
 You've sacrificed.
-You persisted when most others have quit.
+You've persisted when most others have quit.

 Give yourself a break.
 It's hard.
 Really hard.
 And you did it.

 You know what else you did?
-You queried the shit out of that book.
-Though the idea of putting your ego and your work out there in front of the firing line made you want to cry, you did it.
+You queried the crap out of that book.
+Though the idea of putting your ego and your work out there in front of the firing line gave you heartburn, you did it anyway.

-Those rejection letters (or, in most cases these days, e-mails), are battle scars.
+Those rejection letters (or, these days, e-mails), are battle scars.
 Each one is a testament to your bravery and hard work.

 So, let's review:

 You spent years making it as great as possible (even fewer people do)

 You had the guts to put it out there for rejection -- and not nice rejection, either.
 We're talking form letters and, unfortunately, a lot of de facto rejections where agents and editors didn't even acknowledge you.
 That's harsh.